noahehall/multicloud/providers/aws/architecture.md

   - CloudTrail: logs all API actions in your account to an S3 bucket
     - Management Events: control plane events are logged by default
     - Data Events: data plane events require additional setup
+  - trusted advisor: performance & security recommendations for most services
+  - compute optimizer: configuration recommendations for some services

 #### Network Monitoring